Tag 31699 – DSLH – Female – 4 years – White – “Sonya” Sonya is such a pretty girl, with...

-Because of this we ask those wishing to surrender their own pets to phone us first to ensure we have a pen available, or if there is no room get their name on the list for when we do have room.
-It is also extremely beneficial if your pet is up to date with Vaccinations as this will reduce its stay in Quarantine.
+Kitten season has arrived, and we now have no space left in our cattery.
+This means we are unable to freely admit animals into the Shelter.
+Because of this, we ask those wishing to surrender their own pets to phone us first to ensure we have a pen available, or if there is no space, be added to our waiting list for when we do have room.
+It is also extremely beneficial if your pet is up to date with vaccinations as this will reduce its stay in Quarantine.

-In relation to stray animals we request finders call their local council to collect directly from them, as when we have no space in our quarantine pens, we will be calling Councils to collect them from us.
-It’s far less stressful for the animals to go directly to the Pound rather than come to us and then be transported elsewhere.
-It’s not something we wish to do but at present we have no choice.
+In relation to stray animals, we request finders call their local council to collect directly from them, as when we have no space in our quarantine pens, we will be calling Councils to collect them from us.
+It is far less stressful for the animals to go directly to another Shelter, rather than come to us and then be transported elsewhere.

 The Australian Animal Protection Society is extremely animal welfare focused and we recognise that the first step of responsible pet ownership is to desex.
-Vet clinics nationwide tend to charge exorbitant fees for desexing so we ensure that desexing is affordable for anyone wanting to do the right thing by their pet and for animal welfare in general.
-Thousands of animals are euthanased simply because there are too many of them & there aren’t enough responsible people to adopt them and make provisions for them during their entire lifetimes.
-It’s not just our desexing fees that are affordable & realistic, but our overall veterinary services are heavily discounted in comparison to other vet clinics too – click here to view all our prices…
+Thousands of animals are euthanised simply because there are too many of them & there aren’t enough responsible people to adopt them and make provisions for them during their entire lifetimes.
+We offer heavily discounted desexing in order to make your pet care as affordable as possible – click here to view our prices.

-Please visit our adoption pages & if someone catches your eye, please give us a call on (03) 9798 8415 or (03) 9798 8044.
+Please visit our adoption pages & if someone catches your eye, give us a call on (03) 9798 8415 or (03) 9798 8044.
 All of our animals are desexed, vaccinated, wormed, flea treated & vet checked prior to leaving our premises.
 We also provide a 2 week health guarantee after adoption.
 If an adoption is, unfortunately, unsuccessful for some reason, we will gladly accept that animal back into our care.
-Our adoption fees are quite low in comparison to other shelters so we make no profits on adoptions.
+Our adoption fees are quite low so we make no profits on adoptions.